We’re sorry, but GBIF doesn’t work properly without JavaScript enabled.

 Purpose

-The data were collected to enable the monitoring of agri-environment schemes from 1988 to the present day.
+The data were collected to enable the monitoring of agri-environment schemes from 1988 to2016.
 In some cases (typically where fixed quadrats were involved) this has entailed repeat visits to the same sampling location.

 Sampling Description